Zaurzo/onluaerror-sv-cl/README.md

 ## Want to use this in your addon?

-Keep the file relative to `lua/autorun` and **never** change the file name.
+Keep the file in to `lua/autorun` and **never** change the file name.
 This is to keep it shared between addons.

 ### Note